MIracleyin/finepdfs/README.md

 ### License
 - Dataset: ODC‑By 1.0; subject also to CommonCrawl terms.
 - Code: Top‑level code in this repository is licensed under AGPL‑3.0.
 Vendored components under `docling_code/*` retain their original licenses (Docling and Docling‑Core under MIT; Docling‑IBM‑Models per upstream).
-The evaluation tooling under [models/model_prep_code/docling_quant/docling_eval](./models/model_prep_code/docling_quant/docling_eval) is licensed under MIT (same as Docling).
+The [evaluation tooling](./models/model_prep_code/docling_quant/docling_eval) is licensed under MIT (same as Docling).
 PyMuPDF is used for rendering and is AGPL‑3.0.
-See [THIRD_PARTY_NOTICES.md](./THIRD_PARTY_NOTICES.md) for details.
+See [third party notices](./THIRD_PARTY_NOTICES.md) for details.

 ### Citation